Code-Institute-Submissions/pauldardis-milestone-project-2/README.md

 CSV file had Irish names some of which contained a “fatha” this resulted in the name being displayed incorrectly in the graph and table.
 Example
 Dún Laoghaire displayed as D�n Laoghaire

+Unfortunately I have been unable to find a solution to this issue.
+I CSV file is utf-8 format, I have set utf-8 in the html header, also the java scripts contain charset="utf-8".
+I have raised the issue on a few forums and they all say that configuring charset="utf-8" into the java script should resolve the issue however i just can’t seem to get it to work.
+I have also asked our code institute tutor and they also are unable to fix the issue.